tomglynch/tglyn.ch/src/blog/spotify_download_for_djs.md

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 - Follow the on-screen instructions.
-At the end of the installation, Homebrew will instruct you to add it to your PATH.
-Copy and paste the following commands in Terminal (replace `/Users/your_username/` with your actual username):
+At the end of the installation, Homebrew will instruct you what to do to add it to your PATH.
+Copy each of the two commands and paste them in Terminal and hit enter.
+They will likely look like this (except with your username instead of `your_username`):
   ```bash
   echo 'eval "$(/usr/local/bin/brew shellenv)"' >> /Users/your_username/.profile
   eval "$(/usr/local/bin/brew shellenv)"